 Piezoelectric Drives & Actuators

-These piezo-assisted micrometers are manual micrometers with a piezo stack mounted in series with the leadscrew.
+These piezo-assisted actuators contain a piezo stack mounted in series with the leadscrew.
 Each actuator is equipped with a Ø0.50" stainless steel bushing or a Ø9.5 mm (Ø3/8") mounting barrel for compatibility with a wide range of components.

 PE4 Piezo ConnectionBNC Male